BVNetwork/InspectInIndex/README.md

 ## Configuration ##

-Add the NotFound handler in the Startup.cs in the ConfigureServices method.
+Add the Inspect In Index in the Startup.cs in the ConfigureServices method.
 Below is an example

 ```
 public void ConfigureServices(IServiceCollection services)